 Students in the BS program in geographic information science begin their study by gaining a strong foundational understanding of geographic information systems, statistical analysis and computer programming.
 Students expand on this foundation through upper-division coursework in the major that enables the pursuit of deeper and more focused understanding of the application of geographic information science technologies to complex environmental and societal issues.

 A major map outlines the degree’s requirements for graduation.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Graduates in geographic information science pursue career opportunities in both the private and public sectors.
-Some of the career opportunities for graduates of the geographic information science BS program include:
+Some of the career opportunities for graduates of the Bachelor of Science program in geographic information science include: